 The tricky part about this is that you cannot have a conversation about what someone values and find out anything worthwhile.
 It’s not that people intend to be manipulative; it’s just that what we value shows up in our actions.

 You discover what a guy values by dating him over time and paying attention.

 It’s imperative that you know what you value and to see objectively if you two match.
 A majority match on values is all you need to know that you can weather the storms together.

-So throw that mile long list in the fireplace and start your journey to your Soulmate with a fresh approach – one that allows you the time to discover who he is, what he wants, and if the two of you have what it takes to make it last.
+So throw that mile long list in the fireplace and take a fresh approach to choose a good husband – one that allows you the time to discover who he is, what he wants, and if the two of you have what it takes to make it last.

 We are here to be your guides to soul-satisfying, long-lasting love.